ReMarkable: Alternative operating systems

 An alternative free operating system, Parabola-rM, has been made to replace Codex.
-Parabola-rM aims to turn the device into a full-fledged computer, allowing typical desktop Linux applications to be run.
+Parabola-rM aims to turn the device into a full-fledged computer, allowing typical desktop Linux applications to be run, with the caveat that this is not a supported configuration.

 Subscription

-As of October 2021, Connect required a monthly subscription of $5 for its Connect Lite plan or $8 for the Connect plan with unlimited cloud storage.

-As of September 2022, some features of the Connect plan, such as integration with file hosting services, were made available to all ReMarkable owners, the Connect plan price was reduced to $2.99 per month, and the Connect Lite plan discontinued with previous subscribers being upgraded to the Connect plan.
+In October 2021, a connect plan was launched which required a monthly subscription of $5 for its Connect Lite plan or $8 for the Connect plan with unlimited cloud storage.
+This was withdrawn in September 2022 however and some of the original features that were withdrawn, such as integration with file hosting services, were made available to all ReMarkable owners, with there being a single Connect plan price that was reduced to $2.99 per month.

 Reception

-ReMarkable RM100, launched in late 2017, has been criticized due to the sluggishness when loading and unloading files.
-According to Wired, reMarkable 2 "excels at taking your handwritten notes, but it doesn't do much else well."
-According to the podcast Bad Voltage, the lack of integrations with other software limits the device's usefulness for taking notes for some users, and there is no official third-party app ecosystem, but the ability to add software via unofficial hacks offers interesting possibilities.
-ReMarkable's customer service has had many negative reviews as seen on their Instagram page.
-The company is accused of having poor service to avoid returns on faulty products.
+Of the first generation of the tablet, Remarkable 1 (or ReMarkable RM100 as known by its model number), launched in late 2017, suffered some criticism due to sluggishness when loading and unloading files.

+The Bad Voltage podcast stated, the lack of integrations with other software limits the device's usefulness for taking notes for some users, and there is no official third-party app ecosystem, but the ability to add software via unofficial hacks offers interesting possibilities.

+The second generation Remarkable 2 was released in May 2020, and a review by Wired, stated it "excels at taking your handwritten notes, but it doesn't do much else well."
+Other media outlets have seen the lack of a distraction or ability to do much else as positives.

+Successors

+The second generation reMarkable 2 was announced on March 17, 2020.
+It was marketed as the 'World's Thinnest Tablet' (measuring 187 x 246 x 4.7 mm) and sold in August 2020 for US$399 (EUR€337), not including the marker.

+A third generation reMarkable Paper Pro was announced on September 4, 2024.
+This version features a colour electronic paper screen with an in-screen reading light called a frontlight.
+Sales began immediately after the announcement, with the reMarkable Paper Pro sale price set at $500, not including the marker.